-working to ensure Equitable Care Overview Quality care isn't a privilege, it is a right.
+working to ensure Equitable Care Overview

+Quality care isn't a privilege, it is a right.
 Everyday at Northwest Kidney Centers we are working to increase opportunities for everyone to live the healthiest life possible, no matter who they are, where they live or how much money they make.
-Our work is ongoing.
-We acknowledge systemic racism has put up barriers for people of color to gain access to quality care.
-Discrimination has led to distrust of doctors and the healthcare system.
-At Northwest Kidney Centers, we are committed to removing these barriers to care for anyone with kidney disease.
+We acknowledge systemic racism has put up barriers to access to quality care.
+Discrimination has led to distrust of doctors and the health care system.
+We are committed to removing barriers to care and improving health outcomes for communities and people in the United States who have been historically disadvantaged, marginalized and underserved by the health care system.
+OUR PATIENTS 2000+ Patients served a year 1/2 Nearly half of patients are low income 50%+ More than half of patients identify as people of color

-The Northwest Kidney Centers Difference: Better Health Outcomes Disparate health outcomes are linked to decades of social and economic injustice rooted in racism.
+The Northwest Kidney Centers Difference: Better Health Outcomes Disparate health outcomes are linked to decades of social and economic injustice.
 We have made it our mission to address the disparities in health care through early intervention, education about treatment options and support of transformative translational research so that patients who come to Northwest Kidney Centers have the best possible outcomes.
-Double the chance of a transplant 30% lower chance of being admitted to a hospital Fully supported in dialyzing at home Access to the best clinical trials in the world " I wish I would have learned more about kidneys and the role they play in my overall health.
+Transplant rate 33% higher than national average 30% lower chance of being admitted to a hospital Fully supported in dialyzing at home Access to the best clinical trials in the world " I wish I would have learned more about kidneys and the role they play in my overall health.
 Northwest Kidney Centers is doing wonderful work to educate our underserved communities of color.
 John Mosby, patient

-37M adults in the United States

-live with kidney disease

-KIDNEY DISEASE BYTHE NUMBERS1
+37M adults in the United States live with kidney disease KIDNEY DISEASE BYTHE NUMBERS